TheBatmanofButler/GPT2-DDP/README.md

 # GPT2-DDP

 This is a JAX implementation of GPT-2 with data parallelism (similar to PyTorch's Distributed Data Parallel).
-See my [blog post](https://thebatmanofbutler.substack.com/) for more details.
+See my [blog post](https://thebatmanofbutler.substack.com/) for more details on how data parallelism works.

 To run the training script:
 ```